sonic-net/sonic-mgmt/ansible/README.testbed.md

 ```

 1. uniq-name - to address row in table
-2. testbed-name ñ used in interface names, up to 8 characters
+2. testbed-name ‚Äì used in interface names, up to 8 characters
-3. topo ñ name of topology
+3. topo ‚Äì name of topology
-4. ptf_imagename ñ defines ptf image
+4. ptf_imagename ‚Äì defines ptf image
-5. ptf_mgmt_ip ñ ip address for mgmt interface of ptf container
+5. ptf_mgmt_ip ‚Äì ip address for mgmt interface of ptf container
-6. server ñ server where the testbed resides
+6. server ‚Äì server where the testbed resides
-7. vm_base ñ first VM for the testbed.
+7. vm_base ‚Äì first VM for the testbed.
 If empty, no VMs are used
-8. DUT ñ target dut name
+8. DUT ‚Äì target dut name
-9. Comment ñ any text here
+9. Comment ‚Äì any text here

 # testbed-cli.sh